3 proposed criminal laws seek to provide justice rather than punishment: Amit Shah | Law-Order

 Shah said the initiative has been taken to comprehensively change the criminal laws keeping in mind the present-day demands.

-''These laws are coming after almost 160 years with a completely new approach and new system.
-Along with new initiatives, three initiatives have also been taken by the government to create a law-friendly ecosystem,'' he said.
+''These laws are coming after almost 160 years with a completely new approach and new system,'' he said, adding three more initiatives have been taken by the government to create a law-friendly ecosystem.

-The first is e-courts, the second inter-operable Criminal Justice System (ICJS)and the third is adding new technology to these three proposed laws, Shah said.
+The home minister said a new provision has been added to deal with mob lynching cases and the section related to sedition has been abolished and legalising the community service will also be done under these new laws.

-The home minister said a new provision has been added with regard to mob lynching and the section related to sedition has been abolished and legalising the community service will also be done under these new laws.
+He said that against 511 sections in the Indian Penal Code, there will be 356 sections in the Bhartiya Nyaya Sanhita.The CrPC has 487 sections, but there will be 533 sections in the Bharatiya Nagarik Suraksha Sanhita. while instead of 167 sections in the Indian Evidence Act, the Bharatiya Sakshya Adhiniyam will have 170 sections, he said.

 ''I want to make an appeal to all the lawyers across the country to look at all these bills in detail.
 Your suggestions are very valuable.
 Send your suggestions to the Union Home Secretary and we will definitely consider those suggestions before finalising the laws,'' he said.